 - Prep radishes for roasting: On a medium baking sheet add olive oil and slides radishes and toss to coat radishes completely in oil.
 Sprinkle with salt, pepper, and red pepper flakes (if using).

-- Bake radish chips: Roast radishes for a total of 20-25 minutes, tossing every 5-10 minutes to brown all sides of radish slices.
+- Bake radish chips: Roast radishes for a total of 10-15 minutes, tossing halfway to brown all sides of radish slices.
 Remove from oven and serve immediately for best flavor and texture.

 - Notes on radishes: An average bunch of radishes is about ½ pound (225 grams), without the stems and leaves.
 Baked radishes are best eaten immediately after baking if you’re looking for a crispy chip texture.

 - Tools needed: knife set, cutting board, baking sheet